Edit

 Orleans streaming APIs

-Applications interact with streams via APIs that are very similar to the well-known Reactive Extensions (Rx) in .NET.
-The main difference is that Orleans stream extensions are asynchronous, to make processing more efficient in Orleans' distributed and scalable compute fabric.
+Applications interact with streams via APIs very similar to the well-known Reactive Extensions (Rx) in .NET.
+The main difference is that Orleans stream extensions are asynchronous to make processing more efficient in Orleans' distributed and scalable compute fabric.

 Async stream

-An application starts by using a stream provider to get a handle to a stream.
-You can read more about stream providers here, but for now, you can think of it as a stream factory that allows implementers to customize streams behavior and semantics:
+You start by using a stream provider to get a handle to a stream.
+You can think of a stream provider as a stream factory that allows implementers to customize streams behavior and semantics:

 IStreamProvider streamProvider = base.GetStreamProvider("SimpleStreamProvider");